Reeceeboii/Algorithms-Module-Coursework/README.md

 So say, given pattern `bi..r.`, the program would search the dictionary and output words such as `bikers`, `binary` and `bistro`.
 We had to optimise our methods to make as few dictionary accesses as possible.

-For the programming side of this coursework, I received 100% of the markk.
+For the programming side of this coursework, I received 100% of the marks.